oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 This is possibly the simplest real-world use of the C time API.
 And even then the legacy cruft and bad design makes this code significantly less organic.

-For comparison, here is the corresponding lua code
+For comparison, here is the corresponding Lua code

 ```lua
 while true do